zhangcheng/bbclonemail-meteor/README.md

 BBCloneMail-on-Meteor: Derick Bailey's BBCloneMail modified to run on Meteor

+## Keys

+* Implement a Backbone storage plugin to wire in Meteor's collection

 ## TODOs

 * finish implementation of backbone.meteorStorage.js (only findAll() for now)